Definitions of ‘currently smoking’, ‘ex-smoking’ and ‘never smoked’, and how to code these terms in patient records

 Note that this definition may underestimate the prevalence of smoking in young people, and smoking status should be checked regularly in those aged under 30.

-*The international convention is to treat someone as an ex-smoker once they have been smokefree for 1 month (at least 28 days).
+‘Ex-smoking’ refers to someone who has smoked more than 100 cigarettes in their lifetime but has not smoked in the last 28 days.
+The international convention is to treat someone as an ex-smoker once they have been smokefree for one month (at least 28 days).

-Non-daily, occasional and social smokers
+Non-daily, occasional and social smoking

 People who smoke may respond in all kind of ways when asked if they smoke.
 Occasional smoking might mean once a week, in which case they would be defined as current smokers (assuming they have smoked more than 100 cigarettes in their lifetime).

 People who define themselves as social smokers often only smoke when they are out socialising, but they may do this at least once a week.
 So you might need to ask about smoking frequency to code correctly.